 Improved detection.
-Two types of imaging tests are being studied that may improve the detection of metastases: total body MRI and positron emission tomography (PET) scanning (see the Diagnosis section for a description).
+Two types of imaging tests are being studied that may improve the detection of metastases: total body MRI and positron emission tomography (PET) scanning, which are described in the Diagnosis section.
 These tests can suggest the presence of metastatic disease, although other tests will be needed to confirm this suspicion.
 Specialists familiar with using these tests must interpret the results of the images.
 A biopsy may also be needed.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current osteosarcoma treatments in order to improve patients’ comfort and quality of life.

 A study for patients with initially metastatic disease has also recently been completed.
 It included a bone-stabilizing drug called zoledronic acid (Zometa) added to standard chemotherapy.
 It showed that the combination did not increase general side effects, which was the goal of the study.
-A French group is also studying zoledronic acid for newly diagnosed patients with osteosarcoma to see if the addition of zoledronic acid improves the outcome of patients who receive it.
-Half of the patients will receive a standard chemotherapy treatment and surgery, and the other half received zoledronic acid as well.
+A French group studied whether the addition of zoledronic acid to chemotherapy for newly diagnosed patients with osteosarcoma would improve the outcome of treatment.
+Half of the patients received a standard chemotherapy treatment and surgery, and the other half received zoledronic acid as well.
 No additional improvements were seen in the group who received zoledronic acid.

 For information about these and other studies, visit the Children’s Oncology Group website.
 There are clinical trials using new drugs for patients with recurrent osteosarcoma—whether the cancer has come back a first, second, or subsequent time; whether the recurrence is local or distant; and whether the recurrence is located in the lungs, other bones, or both.